robtweed/qewd-baseline/IRIS-WINDOWS.md

 The instructions below explain how to get QEWD running on a Windows system with Cach&eacute; or IRIS.

-# Ensure the IRIS C Callin Service is Enabled
+# Ensure the Cach&eacute; or IRIS C Callin Service is Enabled

 QEWD uses the [*mg-dbx*](https://github.com/chrisemunt/mg-dbx) module to integrate with Cach&eacute; and IRIS, and *mg-dbx* requires the